 You’ve also probably noticed over the years that portion sizes in restaurants have increased dramatically.
 Same goes with dish sizes!

-And just like I can barely remember what day-to-day life was like 20 years ago without Google, without actively thinking about it–or actually comparing–chances are you rarely think about the difference in plate sizes.
+And just like I can barely remember what day-to-day life was like 20 years ago without Google, –chances are you rarely think about the difference in plate sizes.

 When I was young, we ate 3 meals a day, period.
 Once in a great while we had dessert, but it was certainly not an everyday thing.